glyphr-studio/Glyphr-Studio-Desktop/README.md

 Build
 ===

-Build are constructed with [electron-packager](https://github.com/maxogden/electron-packager).
+Builds are constructed with [electron-packager](https://github.com/maxogden/electron-packager).

 Be sure to have [Node.js](https://nodejs.org) and [git](https://git-scm.com) installed.